junxit/us-congress-bills-111/metadata.md

 - 2009-03-03 — Referred to House Oversight and Government Reform
 - 2009-03-03 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2009-03-03 — Referred to the Subcommittee on Health.
+- 2009-03-04 — Committee Consideration and Mark-up Session Held.
+- 2009-03-04 — Ordered to be Reported by the Yeas and Nays: 39 - 13.
+- 2009-03-04 — Referred to the Subcommittee on Oversight and Investigations.
+- 2009-03-04 — Subcommittee on Health Discharged.
+- 2009-03-18 — Committee Consideration and Mark-up Session Held.
+- 2009-03-18 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-03-26 — Placed on the Union Calendar, Calendar No. 24.
+- 2009-03-26 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-58, Part II.
+- 2009-03-26 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-58, Part II.
+- 2009-03-26 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+111-58, Part I.
+- 2009-03-26 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+111-58, Part I.